Published on Oct 11, 2021

 You must be wondering what you can do to help your children tackle these issues.
 It is hard for parents to see their children battle mental health issues caused due to cell phone addiction, cyberbullying, body image issues, and other problems caused by excessive use of mobile phones.
-As a parent, no one can help him or her better than you if your child is being bullied online.
+But, as a parent, no one can help them better than you if your child is being bullied online.

 You need to be aware of the warning signs of mental health issues that are mentioned above.
-You must be aware of what your kids are using their cell phones and determine the duration of cell phone usage.
+In addition, you must be aware of what your kids are using their cell phones and determine the duration of cell phone usage.

-Parental Control software is software that helps in restricting and controlling the use of digital devices and cell phone applications.
-They help parents by keeping that children secure through their multiple features.
+Parental Control software helps restrict and control the use of digital devices and cell phone applications.
+In addition, they help parents by keeping their children secure through their multiple features.
 Some of the most prominent features of most parental control applications are as follows:

 ● Limit Cell Phone Usage

 Parental Control Apps can help in limiting the cell phone usage of teenagers.
-These apps can help tackle the cell phone addiction of your teenagers.
+In addition, these apps can help tackle the cell phone addiction of your teenagers.
 Parental Control applications help in limiting cell phone use by showing the screen time of every application.

 You will be able to monitor the screen time of your teenager.
 The parental control application will show you how much time your child is spent on which application.
 You can use this to calculate the overall cell phone usage duration of your child.

 These can be used to tackle cell phone addiction and mobile game addiction of your child.
-You will be able to set up a cut-off time and limit mobile phone usage after the given time.
+You will set up a cut-off time and limit mobile phone usage after the given time.

-You can also check if they are spending their screen time on something productive or using social media applications.
-You can allocate healthy periods for every application they use and limit the use of those applications preventing them from getting hooked on it.
+You can also check if they spend their screen time on something productive or using social media applications.
+You can allocate healthy periods for every application they use and limit those applications preventing them from getting hooked on it.

 ● Monitor Social Media Habits

 You can also use parental controls to monitor the social media habit of your child.
-You can see what they are using social media for.
+For example, you can see what they are using social media for.
 You can check their messages with their friends and also monitor if they are befriending a stranger.

 You can limit their usage of social media applications preventing them from getting addicted to it.
 You can view the timeline of your child for possible threats of cyberbullying.
-You will be able to monitor their messages and realize if they are being cyberbullied or are cyberbullying someone.
+You will monitor their messages and realize if they are being cyberbullied or are cyberbullying someone.

 You can also check the contents that they are consuming.
 This will help you talk to them about the unrealistic body image perception set by social media networks.